oci-landing-zones/terraform-oci-modules-observability/service-connectors/README.md

 - **bucket_batch_rollover_size_in_mbs**: the bucket batch rollover size in megabytes.
 Only applicable if kind is "objectstorage".
 - **bucket_batch_rollover_time_in_ms** : the bucket batch rollover time in milliseconds.
 Only applicable if kind is "objectstorage".
 - **bucket_object_name_prefix**: the prefix of objects eventually created in the bucket.
 Only applicable if kind is "objectstorage".
+- **bucket_namespace**: the target bucket_namespace.
+Only necessary for cross-tenancy configurations where the objectstorage namespace of the target tenancy needs to be defined (only applicable if kind is "objectstorage").
+Not needed for single-tenancy configurations.
 - **stream_id**: the target stream.
 Only applicable if kind is "streaming".
 This attribute is overloaded: it can be either a stream OCID or a reference (a key) to the stream OCID.
 - **topic_id**: the target topic.
 Only applicable if kind is "notifications".
 This attribute is overloaded: it can be either a topic OCID or a reference (a key) to the topic OCID.
 - **function_id**: the target function.
 Only applicable if kind is "functions".
 This attribute is overloaded: it can be either a function OCID or a reference (a key) to the function OCID.